preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 9. When you're done here, click "Next".

 A preview is now shown.
-Note that you can test how the News article will look on different devices:
+Note that you can test how the news article will look on different devices:

 .. image:: news-devices-76.png